PixelsCamp/docs/HACKATHON.md

 Sounds complicated?
 It is a little bit.
 But it's also highly interesting to see how this experiment plays out in such a vibrant and active tech-savvy event like Pixels Camp.
 Plus, you get to learn a lot about blockchain, market dynamics, and game theory.
 And in the end, all the data is yours, for you to keep exploring and learning from it.

-To make it less complicated, one of the first sessions in the calendar will a full talk on Exposure and the new rules, on the main stage, at 2 PM, with Q&A.
+To make it less complicated, one of the first sessions in the calendar will a full talk on Exposure and the new rules, on the Segfault stage, at 2 PM, with Q&A.

 Let's get started with the Hackathon rules now.